UBCAgroBot/Navi24/README.md

 The manual control system will allow a pilot to control the movement of Agrobot remotely.

 ## Overview
-Navi24 consists of three subsystems that run on different devices.
+Navi24 consists of three subsystems, the frontend, Jetson and Arduino.
+Frontend runs on the user's personal computer and communicates with ROS using a websocket (right now on ws://localhost:9090).
+The Arduino is connected to the Jetson.
+On the Jetson the ROS `motor_controller` node receives `interfaces/msg/Motor` messages and sends them to the Arduino.

-Pilot subsystem runs on the user's personal computer and communicates with the robot through the internet protocol.
-Jetson and Arduino subsystems are installed onto the robot.
-Jetson pulls data from sensors and does the heavy processing.
-Arduino runs the motor controllers to perform the actions requested by Jetson.
-Arduino receives data from the feedback sensors installed with the motors to ensure the actions are executed correctly.
+Once the Zed cameras arrive they will publish data to ROS and the path planning node will use that info to send messages to the `motor_controller` node.